Preparing for The Big Day

 Witnesses

-How long a ceremony lasts
+How long the ceremony lasts

 Rehearsal